phl5678/ecommerce-frontend/README.md

    - Sign in/up using the Sign In/Up link in the header
    - Once signed in, you should be able to view the profile page.
    - The cart content should be carried over if there is any before you signed in.
+4. Page not found testing
+   - In the product detail page, if product id not valid, it should redirect to page not found. e.g. http://localhost:4200/products/999
+   - Any path other than /products, /cart, /confirmation, and /profile should redirect to page not found.